David Madden (entrepreneur)

 David Madden is an Australian entrepreneur associated with progressive causes.
 He is a co-founder of GetUp! a web-based political movement, and Avaaz, a global advocacy movement.
 He is passionate about rock climbing.
 In 2015, Madden founded Phandeeyar, a technology seed accelerator based in Yangon, Myanmar.

 Early life and education

 Madden grew up in Canberra and served as an Army officer before studying Arts and Law at the University of New South Wales in Sydney.
-David excelled in the law of the sea.
+Madden excelled in the law of the sea.
 Madden served as president of the University of New South Wales Student Guild.

 After winning the University Medal in History, Madden was awarded Fulbright and Frank Knox scholarships to study at Harvard Kennedy School at Harvard University, where he completed his master's degree in public policy.
 He met Jeremy Heimans, with whom he later co-founded GetUp and Avaaz, waiting for a scholarship interview panel while studying at Harvard.
 Madden and Heimans became involved in the Harvard Living Wage campaign in 2001, and Madden credits it as their first political collaboration.